The Alaskan Malamute temperament is loyal, intelligent and Independent. This cuddly big dog adores his master and is friendly with people in general.

 We are all tempted to let a cute puppy get away with things, but it won't be so cute when he is a mature adult with a mind of his own.
 Start as you mean to finish and you'll be able to better manage your dog's temperament.

-The most frightening part of any dog temperament is aggression, and unfortunately this can be a problem in the Alaskan Malamute.
+The most frightening part of any dog's temperament is aggression, and unfortunately, this can be a problem in the Alaskan Malamute.

 Some won't put up with the opposite gender either.
 They are often best suited to an only-dog household to prevent dangerous fighting.

 Some Malamutes have been well socialized with other pets and they can live harmoniously with other species, but you should never be complacent.

 Give your Malamute some space at mealtimes.
-He is very possessive of his food, and will become aggressive if he fears it is going to be taken away from him.
+He is very possessive of his food and will become aggressive if he fears it is going to be taken away from him.
 Click here to learn how to stop dog food aggression.

-The Alaskan Malamute Temperament Demands Activity
+Alaskan Malamute Temperament Demands Activity

 This can be a burden on his owner – the Malamute needs an hour or more of exercise each day to be happy.
 He won't be content with being a stay at home pet without the opportunity to expend his energy.